sastels/python_talk/README.md

 We will use the `gunicorn` web server.
 ```
-pip install gunicorn
+pipenv install gunicorn
-pip freeze > requirements.txt
 ```
-We use a `Procfile` to tell Heroku how to run the app.
+We use `Procfile` to tell Heroku how to run the app:
 ```
-cat > Procfile
 web: gunicorn main:App
 ```

 Update the repo
 ```
-git add requirements.txt Procfile
+git add .
 git commit -m "Heroku setup"
 git push
 ```